vmware/terraform-provider-vra/website/docs/r/cloud_account_vmc.html.markdown

 ## Argument Reference

-The following arguments are supported for an NSX-T cloud account resource:
+The following arguments are supported for an VMC cloud account resource:

 * `accept_self_signed_cert` - (Optional) Accept self signed certificate when connecting to the cloud account.